mdombrov-33/loresmith/README.md

 - RESTful API with clear endpoints for each lore type and full lore bundles
 - Easily extendable architecture to add new lore categories or themes
 - Docker Compose setup for streamlined development with integrated monitoring and observability
-- Production-ready Kubernetes deployment available for scalable infrastructure
+- Optional Kubernetes deployment available for scalable infrastructure

 ---